Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 And so if you watched, as you mentioned, Good Shepherd with Matt Damon, that's actually showing you that because I'm trying to remember, is it Stephen Fry?

-Well, there's Alec Baldwin's kind of his handler, but he's also got that college professor.
+Whereas Alec Baldwin's kind of his handler, but he's also got that college professor.

 It's when he goes to England, I'm saying, right?

-I think that's supposed to express that the US OSS apparatus was set up essentially by these UK British intelligence operatives.
+I think that's supposed to express that the U.S. OSS apparatus was set up essentially by these UK British intelligence operatives.

-And they wanted America to be an engine for global interests because the British establishment had already, even in the 1890s, I've now found older versions of global interests.
+And they wanted the America to be an engine for global interests because the British establishment had already, even in the 1890s, I've now found older versions of global new world orderism before even the 1920s and 30s.

-new world orderism before even um uh the 19 uh 20s and 30s you can go back to the 1890s when this is dreamt up with um what's called the Milner Circle and that's where we get a lot of these steering committees like the Trilateral Commission, the CFR, they're modeled on the Royal Institute for International Affairs, which was an old Fabian institution, which had the idea of creating and promoting Fabian socialism as the ultimate model for world world government.
+They're modeled on the Royal Institute for International Affairs, which was an old Fabian institution, which had the idea of creating and promoting Fabian socialism as the ultimate model for world government.

-So uh the the tweak there is that it's not identical to classical Marxism because the Fabians had the idea that Marxism would be a lot more successful if it allied itself with monopoly capital.
+So the tweak there is that it's not identical to classical Marxism because the Fabians had the idea that Marxism would be a lot more successful if it allied itself with monopoly capital.

-And that's exactly how that's the thesis by the way of uh Quigley and tragedy and hope and in Anglo American establishment that's how we got to World War II with the OSS basically being created under the auspices of wartime intelligence but it becomes this private secret deep state that in the analysis of uh two uh famous geopolitical writers who I think are correct uh Servando Gonzalez in his book Psychological Warfare New World Order and uh F. William Ingdahl in his book uh
+That's how we got to World War II with the OSS basically being created under the auspices of wartime intelligence, but it becomes this private secret deep state that in the analysis of two famous geopolitical writers who I think are correct, Servando Gonzalez in his book, Psychological Warfare of the New World Order, and F. William Ingdahl in his book, Full Spectrum Dominance, they basically posit the CIA is the private army of the Rockefellers.

 And so I think that that's the best way to understand it.